dispicabl3m3/mockapi/README.md

-# mocking-api
+# mockapi
-mocking api to return list of users
+mock api to return list of users